 As of 10 June 2020, 12pm, the Ministry of Health (MOH) has confirmed and verified an additional 451 cases of COVID-19 infection in Singapore.
 The breakdown is as follows:

 There are no imported cases today.

-The number of new cases in the community has decreased, from an average of 6 cases per day in the week before, to an average of 3 per day in the past week.
-The number of unlinked cases in the community has also decreased, from an average of 2 cases per day in the week before, to an average of 1 per day in the past week.
+Overall, the number of new cases in the community has increased, from an average of 4 cases per day in the week before, to an average of 9 per day in the past week.
+The number of unlinked cases in the community has also increased, from an average of 2 cases per day in the week before, to an average of 4 per day in the past week.
+This is partly due to our active surveillance and screening of targeted groups, which have picked up more cases in the past week .
 We will continue to closely monitor these numbers, as well as the cases detected through our surveillance programme.